-On top of the administrative duties, executing a deceased individual’s will can be emotionally draining too.
-As an executor you may encounter long-standing family feuds, bitter emotions, lawyers, and creditors – the entire process can quickly become a nightmare.
-To make things even less pleasant, once a person begins executing a will, then they are legally obligated to complete the job.
+On top of the administrative duties, executing a deceased individual’s will can be emotionally draining, too.
+As an executor, you may encounter long-standing family feuds, bitter emotions, lawyers, and creditors; the entire process can quickly become a nightmare.
+To make things even less pleasant, once a person begins executing a will, they are legally obligated to complete the job.
 Only an official court order can relieve an individual of this duty.
 In some cases, outside circumstances can pressure a person to continue with the job and see it through to completion.

 Although being an executor is hardly a walk-in-the-park, there are a few things you can do to make the process go a bit more smoothly.